somnambulist-tech/phppm-phar/README.md

  * httpkernel-adapter

-Note: all other adaptors were removed as they are not being frequently updated.
+Note: all other adapters have been removed as they are not updated very often.

 In addition the following additional bootstrappers are included: